awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Improve the diagnostic data provided in the PostgreSQL error log when an out\-of\-memory error is encountered\.

-1. Multiple fixes to improve the reliability and performance of snapshot import from Amazon RDS for PostgreSQL to Aurora PostgreSQL\-Compatible Edition\.
+1. Multiple fixes to improve the reliability and performance of snapshot import from Amazon RDS for PostgreSQL to Amazon Aurora PostgreSQL\-Compatible Edition\.

 1. Multiple fixes to improve the reliability and performance of Aurora PostgreSQL read nodes\.